Bladeavis/Emotion-based-Chatbot/README.md

 ### BERT
 ## Important Note:
-This model takes a long time to load and Data Split (10 Minutes).
-For this reason, the BERT file results faster when run through GoogleColab (2 Minutes).
+This model takes a long time to load and Data Split (>30 Minutes).
+For this reason, the BERT file results faster when run through GoogleColab (with T4 GPU - 2 Minutes).

 To run the BERT model, follow these steps:
 1. Install the required libraries: `pip install nltk` and `pip install transformers` and `pip install torch`